hunnain/presidential-cs-program/readme.md

-Steps for forking this repo and then sync when required
+Steps for forking this repo and then sync when required.

 **Step 1: Open site**